 Write your analysis in a 10 page academic paper.
-Organize your paper according to the themes that you identified in your analysis

-Evaluation Criteria (40 marks)
+Evaluation Criteria (35 marks)

-- Describe the community's health issues and their relationship to existing health action strategies from a variety of perspectives (9 marks). - Discuss the impact of the contextual influences on the community's identified health issue (9 marks). - Demonstrates trustworthiness of interpretation and analysis by including community validation, concrete examples, quotes and illustrations; by making explicit links between interpretation and analysis; and by including a discussion about the influence of own knowledge (10 marks). - Applies critical theories and ecofeminism as analytic tools to group processes (9 marks). - Uses APA format (3 marks).
+- Present the community's health issues and the consensus health issue.
+Evaluate the effectiveness of already existing health action strategies (7 marks). - Provide an analysis of the group's perspective concerning the impact of the contextual influences on their identified health issue (10 marks). - Apply critical social theory and ecofeminism as analytic tools to the group process.
+Incorporate your analytic group questions from your first assignment, as well as, any new group process observations (10 marks). - Demonstrate trustworthiness of interpretation and analysis by including community validation, concrete examples, and quotes make explicit links between interpretation and analysis and include a discussion about the influence of own knowledge and presence (5 marks). - Uses APA format (3 marks).